Mintbase/mintbase-js/packages/data/src/api/README.md

 {% endhint %}

-### The most performant and future proof way to retrieve token data from our indexers is through our data API methods.
+### Coming soon!
+The most performant and future proof way to retrieve data from our indexers.

-As we build out this feature and finalize API design, each method will be documented here.
+As we build this out and finalize our API design, each method will be documented here.

 For now, `ownedTokens` is a stand alone method that to serve as a working example.